Friends of Missisquoi Calendar

 Sun

-WMBD – Group Birding Paddle @ Missisquoi River / Mac's Bend Launch
+WMBD – Group Birding Paddle @ Missisquoi River / Mac's Bend boat Launch

 As part of our Bird Day Weekend events, volunteers from the Friends of Missisquoi will lead a group birding paddle on the Missisquoi River.
 We’ll meet at the Louie’s Landing parking area, then drive to the Mac’s Bend launch site.